-- The ball carrier may run and dodge potential tacklers but cannot fend or hand a) them off with their hand or the ball. - The tackler must not make contact with the ball carrier above the armpits. b) - No player shall use the technique known or referred to as "Squeezeball".
-No c) person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique. - No player shall fall on or over a player lying on the ground with the ball in their d) possession or fall on or over players lying on the ground with the ball between them, or near them. - Contact with players not in possession. e) - f) Foul play. - Pushing at the scrum. g)
+- a) The tackler can only make contact with the ball carrier below the armpits. - b) The ball carrier may run and dodge potential tacklers but must not fend or hand them off above the armpits.

+- c) No player shall use the technique known or referred to as "Squeezeball" and no person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique. - Note: "Squeezeball" is a technique where the ball carrier goes to ground, head forward (touching or close to the ground), irrespective of immediate contact with opponents, usually keeping parallel to the touchline, holding and protecting the ball close to the chest and, when on the ground, pushing the ball back between the legs. - d) No player shall voluntarily fall on or over a player lying on the ground with the ball in their possession or voluntarily fall on or over players lying on the ground with the ball between them, or near them. - Contact with players not in possession. e) - f) Foul play.